They have produced a series of inadmissible events, stealing part of the territory

 by Jack Wright

 Following the application of Article 155 of the Spanish Constitution in Catalonia, deposed high-ranking officials of that autonomous region are or have been in pre-trial detention in Estremera, Alcala de Henares and Soto del Real prisons, all in Madrid, for rebellion, sedition and misuse of public funds.
 Among these are Vice President of the Govern de Catalunya Oriol Junqueras and seven ex-counsellors of the government that went kaput under Article 155.

 At the pre-trial interrogation in the National High Court (Audiencia Nacional), the unseated Vice President and the ex-counsellors refused to answer save those questions posed by their defense lawyer.
 The judge ordered unconditional imprisonment for them, no bail, because of the gravity of the crimes they are accused of and the very high probability of flight.
 The judge cited as example former President of Catalonia Carles Puigdemont and four other ex-counsellors who hightailed it to Belgium as soon as Article 155 went into effect.

 Also in custody were the former President of the Parliament Carme Forcadell and four members of the Mesa (governing body) of the regional parliament, accused not only of same crimes but, additionally, for allowing votation to take place.
 Which voting led to the unilateral and illegal proclamation of the independence of Catalonia.

 Unlike the first group, Forcadell was all cooperation.
-In fact she affirmed that she is abiding by Article 155 and said that the proclamation of independence was simply a symbolic act and had no legal effect.
+In fact, she has announced that she’s abiding by Article 155, and said that the proclamation of independence was simply a symbolic act and had no legal effect.

 The four members of the Mesa adopted Forcadell’s stance and stated that they too were abiding by Article 155.